Wild weather: Dunedin students evacuated amid flooding fears; Christchurch saturated

-Students living in some low-lying North Dunedin flats near the Water of Leith were evacuated last night as flood waters threatened properties.
+Students living in low-lying North Dunedin flats near the Water of Leith were evacuated last night as flood waters threatened properties.

 Campus Watch staff door-knocked about 35 affected properties between Montgomery Ave and Leith St central late yesterday afternoon to warn residents of possible flooding.

-A Dunedin City Council spokeswoman said students were told to consider leaving their flats if they had somewhere else to go, and those who chose to remain were asked to have a bag packed and be ready to move at short notice.
+A Dunedin City Council spokeswoman said students were told to consider leaving if they had somewhere else to go, and those who chose to remain were asked to have a bag packed and be ready to move at short notice.

-At 7pm, campus staff returned to the properties and evacuated the tenants.
+At 7pm, campus staff evacuated the tenants.

 Leith St resident Aimie Clark, 21, of Christchurch, said she and her flatmates did not leave on the first request, believing they would be safe as long as water did not come through their back fence.